BarrettFrost/Smart_menu-project/readme.md

   a.
 Breakdown of project into sprints (showing the users stories implemented in each).

 Ideation (late Jan - early Feb)
 Our project began at the ideation step.
-During initial brainstorming, once we'd decided that our project would be dietary related, We settled on two user stories to define our broad goals.
+During initial brainstorming, once we'd decided that our project would be dietary related, We settled on two user stories to define our goals.

 1.) [the m5 user] wants to be more calorie conscious when ordering meals to ensure I do not overeat.
 1.) [the m5 user] wants to easily tell what ingredients are in each dish, to avoid dietary allergies.

 Based on these goals, we decided that combining a diet tracking function and a dish ingredients filter would achieve these goals.
 We initially envisioned a system that paired a camera on the user's smartphone, with restaurants tagging their dishes with unique identifiers to be scanned (conceptually, a QR code, or colored plate e.g. a sushi bar).
 This is shown our captured paper prototype:

 We quickly scrapped this idea after receiving negative feedback during user testing.
-Our participants found this setup unintuitive and too much hassle than it was worth (i.e not 'easy' to use).
+Our participants found this setup unintuitive and too much hassle than it was worth.
 We also questioned the burden of implementation for restaurants to be far too high.
 After discussion, we decided that a menu browser, where restaurants simply uploaded their menus to a central database to be parsed in the app, was much simpler to build and use, while still achieving our objectives.

 Sprint 1: the M5 (Feb)

-Next, we built M5 program.
+Next, we built the M5 application.
 As this was simply a continuation of our objectives at the ideation step (we were simply building our paper prototype), our guiding user stories remained the same.
 Users found the new format much more user friendly.
 Regardless, we concluded that the app would benefit from a built in 'help' or 'tutorial' section (discussed in future work).

 Sprint 2: Web Application, MQTT testing(Late Feb - Early March)

 With a working M5 program, we next moved to build the web application, and experiment with sending JSON packets through MQTT.
 Our user stories at this stage were:

-1) [the m5 user] wants to see what restaurants were on the service.
+1) [the m5 user] wants to easily browse restaurants to find what to eat.

 From these, we decided that the web app's primary feature would be hosting a database of restaurants on the service, to be queried by the m5.
 This was achieved with dummy templates at first.
-Correspondingly, we also added an extra page on the m5 to browse a restaurant list, in preparation to receive and display data from the web app (v1 of the m5 program only showed a single dummy restaurant).
+Correspondingly, we also added an extra page on the m5 to browse a restaurant list, in preparation to receive and display data from the web app (the early form of the m5 program only showed a single dummy restaurant).

 We also began experimenting with MQTT at this step.
 At the end of this sprint, both the m5 and web app were capable of sending dummy text to the mqtt broker.